 Please note that BAL19 has been overturned by KDSP v Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs FCAFC 108; Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs v BFW20 FCAFC 121.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you determine if s501 apply to protection visa applicants.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you determine if s501 apply to protection visa applicants.

 041 222 4020 or WeChat: AUDvisa